eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 Whenever a block is received from a peer, it is stored (in memory) by the PieceManager.
 When all blocks for a piece is retrieved, a SHA1 hash is made on the piece.
 This hash is compared to the SHA1 hashes include in the `.torrent` info dict - if it matches the piece is written to disk.

-When all pieces are accounted for (matching hashes) the torrent is considered to be complete, which stops the `TorrentClient` looping closing any open TCP connection and as a result the program exits with a message that the torrent is downloaded.
+When all pieces are accounted for (matching hashes) the torrent is considered to be complete, which stops the `TorrentClient` closing any open TCP connection and as a result the program exits with a message that the torrent is downloaded.

 ### Future work